European Master in Migration and Intercultural Relations

 Following application period, EMMIR Consortium Committee Selection Board will select students based on relevance and level of academic qualification, relevance and level of research/professional experience, motivation and proficiency in second/third language.

-Applications for Erasmus Mundus Scholarships are now open: Deadline for applications (for the 2018-2020) cohort is 20 December 2017.
+Applications for Erasmus Mundus Scholarships are now open: Deadline for applications (for the 2019-2021 cohort) is 15 January 2019.

-Applications for self funded students are now open: Deadline for applications (for the 2018-2020) cohort is 5 July 2018.
+Applications for self funded students are now open: Deadline for applications (for the 2019-2021 cohort) is 1 April 2019.

 Educational and professional goals